-- (1) A RIO, or a proposed variation to an existing RIO, must comply with Section 138A. - (2) NICTA may request the access provider to give NICTA further information about the RIO (or proposed variation).
+- An access provider may provide NICTA with - (a) a RIO; or - (b) a proposed variation to an existing RIO provided by the access provider that has been accepted by NICTA and that remains in operation, provided that the RIO or proposed variation is compliant with Section 141. - (2) NICTA may request the access provider to give NICTA further information about the RIO (or proposed variation).
 NICTA may refuse to consider the RIO (or proposed variation) until the access provider gives NICTA any information that NICTA has requested.
-NICTA may withdraw its request for further information, in whole or in part. - (3) Before NICTA makes a decision under Subsection (2) in relation to the RIO (or proposed variation to an existing RIO), the access provider may, by written notice given to NICTA within the time advised by NICTA in writing, modify the RIO (or proposed variation), so long as the modification is a modification that is agreed by NICTA to be of a minor nature. - (4) After considering the RIO (or proposed variation to an existing RIO), NICTA shall either accept or reject the RIO (or proposed variation). - (5) NICTA shall not accept the RIO (or proposed variation) unless - - (a) NICTA has first -
+NICTA may withdraw its request for further information, in whole or in part. - (3) Before NICTA makes a decision under Subsection (2) in relation to the RIO (or proposed variation to an existing RIO), the access provider may, by written notice given to NICTA within the time advised by NICTA in writing, modify the RIO (or proposed variation), so long as the modification is a modification that is agreed by NICTA to be of a minor nature. - (4) After considering the RIO (or proposed variation to an existing RIO), NICTA shall either accept or reject the RIO (or proposed variation). - (5) NICTA shall not accept the RIO (or proposed variation) unless - (a) NICTA has first - (i) published the RIO (or proposed variation) and engaged in public consultation in accordance with Section 229 of this Act; and - (ii) considered any submissions that were received within the time limit specified by NICTA when it published the RIO (or proposed variation) which must be at least four (4) weeks after the date of that publication; and - (b) NICTA is satisfied that the RIO (or proposed variation) - (i) is consistent with the requirements of Section 141; and - (ii) is consistent with any non-discrimination obligations that are applicable to the access provider; and - (iii) contains terms and conditions that are reasonable in accordance with Section 126; - (iv) is consistent with the general pricing principles and any service-specific pricing principles.